wilmix8/JAVA8/README.md

 15) VJAVA -> Simillar to Jdk1.6 Features.

-16) ADollar -> It is used in Advanced Business and A$ is used to interact with WEB.
+16) ADollar -> It is used in Advanced Business and A$ is used to interact with JAVA8.

-17) UWEB => it is an american and U.k Programming Language based on WEB used in American and U.k sector.
+17) UWEB => it is an american and U.k Programming Language based on JAVA7 and  it is used in American and U.k sector.

-18) BHTML and CSP => it is an Banking Programming Language invented in WEB.
+18) BHTML and CSP => it is an Banking Programming Language invented in JAVA7.

 19)  JAVA/J2ee Framework => Struts,Spring ,Hibernate,JSF,java webservices and EJB,etc.